Iraneus/betamedneed/README.md

-# MedNeed
+# Medneed

-Convenient payment solutions for quality medical care
+Medneed is a companion for medical care.

-MedNeed empowers medical care providers with convenient payment solutions for the things they need to provide quality medical care for more people.
+Medneed empowers users with convenient payment solutions for the things they need for quality medical care.

-### MedNeed Offers
+### About Medneed
+Medneed is a service network for professionals and vendors providing solutions needed for quality medical care.

+On Medneed, you can reliably get whatever you need for quality medical care when you need it and where you need it.

+You simply place an order and a dedicated team takes care of everything else so you can save time and focus on what matters to you most.

+Why Medneed?

+Enable users to get what they need for quality medical care fast on demand.

-Payment and Financing: We help our users make payments and give them credit facilities when needed.
-Our users can pay now or pay later but can get the medicines they need when they need it.
+Build users’ credit-rating for more financing and credit options so users can get whatever they need when they need it and pay later.

-Procurement and Delivery: We help our users procure and deliver the medicines they need through a convenient and efficient process.
-We help make life easier for our users.

-Affordability and Quality: We help our users get the right medicines from the right manufacturers and distributors.
-Our users save costs to ensure more affordable medical care delivery.
+Give users the opportunity for more choices with quality options and affordable costs.

+Ensure users get what they need from certified professionals and verified vendors using specialized and dedicated teams.

+Extend medical research and technological advancements in communities.

+Make life easier for users, especially for busy medical care providers.